$2B San Francisco transit hub to re-open July 1 after fix

+FILE - In this Sept.
+27, 2018, file photo, people stop to look at the closed Salesforce Transit Center in San Francisco.
+The A $2 billion transit terminal in San Francisco that was shut down six weeks after ... more

-SAN FRANCISCO (AP) — A $2 billion transit terminal in San Francisco that was shut down six weeks after opening last year will re-open July 1.
+SAN FRANCISCO (AP) — A $2 billion transit terminal that was shut down six weeks after opening last year will re-open July 1.

 The terminal will provide local bus service in early July with regional transportation starting in late summer.